 Reduce In-Game Quality Settings

 If you have your in-game quality settings turned all the way up, consider tweaking them and disabling some settings to gain some more frames.
 A smooth framerate is more important for a good gaming experience than ultra-high quality.
+You can also Use best 10 inch Tablet.

 A few settings to reduce or turn off include shadow quality, draw distance, bloom, motion blur, and texture quality.
 Play around with your graphics settings until you find a good balance between smooth framerate and graphics quality.